Consensys/mythril/README.md

 Processing block 4323000, 3 individual contracts in database (...)
 ```

-Mythril retrieves contract data over RPC by default.
-You can switch to IPC using the `--ipc` flag.

 The default behavior is to only sync contracts with a non-zero balance.
 You can disable this behavior with the `--sync-all` flag, but be aware that this will result in a huge (as in: dozens of GB) database.